Written by: Optima Santé globale

 People with ADHD are so much more than their disorder.

 Professional support is available.
-For example, families who open an RESP with Kaleido have access to the Stepping Stone Program, which offers six hours of family coaching a year with a professional team in the field of education.
+For example, families who open an RESP with Kaleido have access to the Stepping Stone Program, which offers family coaching services from a professional team.
 Look into your options!